 Standard Mine

-Home to one of the three largest producing silver mines in the Ruby Mining District from 1874 to 1974, the 10-acre Standard Mine is located at an elevation of 11,000 feet in a remote and isolated area of the Gunnison National Forest in Gunnison County, Colorado.
+Standard Mine was one of the three largest producing silver mines in the Ruby Mining District from 1874 to 1974.
+At an elevation of 11,000 feet, the 10-acre mine is situated in a remote area of Colorado's Gunnison National Forest.

-Over the years, mining activities at the site caused heavy metals like cadmium, copper, lead, manganese and zinc to be deposited into soil, surface water and groundwater.
-Coal Creek, the water supply source for the small resort community of Crested Butte, was affected by water flowing in from Elk Creek.
-The Standard Mine site was named a Superfund site by the U.S. Environmental Protection Agency.
+Over the years, mining activities at the site deposited heavy metals like cadmium, copper, lead, manganese, and zinc into soil, surface water and groundwater.
+Water flowing in from Elk Creek affected Coal Creek, the water supply source for the small resort community of Crested Butte.
+The Standard Mine site was named a Superfund site by the U.S. Environmental Protection Agency (EPA).

-In an effort to protect the surrounding communities’ soil and water, the EPA brought in our team of remediation experts to develop a remedial design.
+The EPA brought in our team of remediation experts to develop a remedial design to protect the surrounding communities' soil and water.
 Two years into the project, our role was expanded to include construction of the remedial action.

 Despite limited mountaintop construction seasons, our team successfully installed a flow‐through bulkhead and completed contaminant controls.
 Working closely with EPA and stakeholders, we developed an emergency action plan that incorporated community priorities for protecting the Crested Butte water supply.